The effect of radiation damage on the light yield and uniformity of candidate plastic scintillator tiles for the CMS hadron calorimeter upgrade: Summary and conclusions

 \section{Summary and conclusions}

 This study involves the measurement of the light yield and uniformity of irradiated plastic scintillators using a muon beam produced from the decay of a 150\GeV pion beam.
-The efficiency is measured relative to the $x$ and $y$ positions within scintillator tile detectors to determine whether any color centers created during irradiation cause a change in tile efficiency.
-The irradiated SCSN-81 $\sigma$ tile is found to have a reduction in light yield relative to a similarly composed EJ-200 tile of $\approx 50\%$, after an irradiation of $\approx 50\unit{kGy}$.
+The efficiency is measured relative to the $x$ and $y$ positions within the scintillator tile detectors to determine whether any color centers created during irradiation cause a change in the tile efficiency.
+The irradiated SCSN-81 $\sigma$ tile is found to have a considerable reduction, about $50\%$, in the light yield relative to a similarly configured, unirradiated EJ-200 tile.
 This is expected, and consistent with studies presented in Refs.~\cite{CMSHCAL:2016dvd,CMS:2020mce}.
-It is noted that the radiation damage affects the uniformity of the light yield by at most a few percent, with negligible impact on calorimeter resolution.
-A more significant dependence of the light yield on hit position is observed in the case of finger tiles, which at worst indicates an efficiency variation of $\approx 40\%$.
+It is noted that the radiation damage affects the uniformity of the light yield by at most a few percent, with negligible impact on the resolution of the calorimeter.
+A more significant dependence of the light yield on hit position is observed in the case of finger tiles, which at worst indicates an efficiency variation of about $40\%$.